 Companies thinking ahead use business process automation for effective audits of construction sites.
 For example, compliance with laws, regulations and good industry practice.
 As a result, strengths and opportunities emerge, identifying room for improvement.
 Changes can then be made for better health, safety and quality on construction sites.
-Also, it can highlight areas that raise concern, to urge corrective action.
+In addition, it can highlight areas that raise concern, to urge corrective action.

 Why is your safety incident reporting procedure important?

 Incident reporting workflow and procedure is incredibly important to any construction business.
 That is, from an ethical, statutory and profit point of view.
 Accidents are bad for business.
 Moreover, many clients ask for accident history when tendering for any work.

 Without a good system to report incidents, it is harder to learn from past mistakes.
 Even more, it is difficult to make changes that avoid recurrence.
 This would be viewed negatively in any accident investigations.

 The ‘Check’ stage is recommended when managing health and safety.
 This involves performance measurement and investigating accidents, incidents and near misses.
 Hence why an efficient incident reporting workflow needs to be effectively in place.
 Simply put, incidents need reporting as soon as possible.
 Specifically, to capture details for escalation to appropriate managers.